MarkS2145/project-2-db4fun/README.md

 ## Heroku Deployment
-we ahve successfully deployed the Journal Journey app to Heroku.
+We have successfully deployed the Journal Journey app to Heroku.

 1. Index/Homepage route: https://journaljourney.herokuapp.com/
 1. We should use `git push heroku main`
 1. We need to be in `Heroku run bash` to:
 Once in bash,
 1. To migrate the db use: `npx sequelize db:migrate`
-1. To seed the db with our default values, run: `npx sequelize db:migrate`
+1. To seed the db with our default values, run: `npx sequelize db:seed:all`

 ## Improvements